OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

 ### Cards

-There are available test cards that can be found in [Stripe's documentation](https://stripe.com/docs/testing).
+There are available test cards that can be found in [Exactly's documentation](https://exactly.com/docs/api#tag/Transactions/operation/createTransaction).
+Some of these test card numbers are commonly used by other payment providers as well.

-There are multiple test cards that can simulate any scenario, including error codes.
-Here are two examples:

 | Brand      | Number              | CVC          | Date            | Result                                           |
 |------------|---------------------|--------------|-----------------|--------------------------------------------------|